brainbuz/Vote-Count/md/Matrix.md

 ## RankGreatestLoss

-Returns a RankTable object of the Greatest Loss for each choice.
+Returns a RankCount object of the Greatest Loss for each choice.